laaksomavrick/devblog/content/blog/using-nix-for-your-ruby-on-rails-project/index.md

 Since a major advantage of using Nix is its build-reproducibility, we should use it for our continuous integration environment as well.
 In the Rails project, GitHub Actions is used.
-So, lets take a look at how the CI pipeline is set up with Nix:
+So, let's take a look at how the CI pipeline is set up with Nix:

 ```yml
 # .github/workflows/ci.yml